subhamSSB/apnacollege-demo/README.md

 # apnacollege-demo
-This is my demo website
+This is my demo website.
 Author - Subham Gope